intel/platform-aware-scheduling/README.md

 If this pipeline isn't set up, and node level metrics aren't exposed through it, TAS will have no metrics on which to make decisions.

 #### Extender configuration
-Note: a shell script that shows these steps can be found [here](deploy/extender-configuration).
-This script should be seen as a guide only, and will not work on most Kubernetes installations.

 The extender configuration files can be found under deploy/extender-configuration.
 TAS Scheduler Extender needs to be registered with the Kubernetes Scheduler.
 In order to do this a configmap should be created like the below:
 ````